Need to know

 Spa

-Once the Palazzo Rosso’s water cistern, set seven metres below ground, this space now serves as the hotel’s well-equipped spa.
+Once the Palazzo Rosso’s water cistern, set seven metres below ground, this space now serves as the hotel’s well-equipped spa, which is available for an additional cost.
 Body treatments promise revitalising, toning and detoxifying, and massages borrow from Ayurvedic and Mediterranean practice, including ‘shirodhara’, where water droplets rhythmically fall on your head.
 But we recommend a ritual that mixes up treatments with spells in the Turkish bath, Jacuzzi and chromotherapy shower, followed by a snooze in the Himalayan-salt-lined relaxation room.
 Out-on-the-town touches include mani-pedis, make-up sessions, waxing and hair appointments (on request).
 In summer, you can take your massage in a private leafy courtyard of the garden.

 Packing tips